billbuchanan/csn09112/week03_ns/labs/README.md

 | LAN to LAN|	Run Wireshark on host in LAN, and run: `sudo nmap –sP –r 192.168.10.0/24` |Which transport layer protocol does NMAP use to discover the host: [ICMP] or [ARP]|

 ## H	Enumeration - Operating System Fingerprinting
 Enumeration is the gathering of information about target hosts.
 After discovering live target systems, we want to identify which machines are running which OSs.
-A useful feature of nmap, is determining the operating system of hosts on the network.
+A useful feature of nmap is determining the operating system of hosts on the network.
 It performs active OS fingerprinting by sending packets to the target system.

 | From → To |	Command	| Observation |
 |------|------------|-------------|